NewGraphEnvironment/fissr_explore/scripts/README.md

 | all_pscis_dnstr        | stream_crossing_id(s) of all pscis records downstream
 | all_pscis_scores_dnstr | pscis barrier scores of all pscis assessments downstream (NULL for open bottom strucures)

-NOTE: only barriers within the same watershed group as the source point are reported on, with the exception of `majordams_dnstr`
+NOTE 1: only barriers within the same watershed group as the source point are reported on, with the exception of `majordams_dnstr`
+NOTE 2: only features within BC are included.
+For the Columbia system, major dams in WA/OR are not considered

 ## fiss_density_watersheds.geojson